software-assignments-spring2021/spring-2019-music-through-blockchain/README.md

 In order to contribute to this project, add any issues that you see in the code or the system through github.
 You can also contact us through our Slack channel: #group_bmusic.

-## Commands for Building and testing the project
+## Commands for Installing, Starting, Building and Testing the project

 To Install:
 - clone the repository